 As mentioned in 7.1 Interaction of Tax Assessments with Tax Infringements, the tax administrative infringement process is not separate from the additional tax assessment.

-As regards the tax criminal procedure, following the submission of the criminal complaint by the tax authorities against the persons bearing criminal liability for the offence of tax evasion, the Public Prosecutor, on the basis of the evidence available, can decide either to initiate a pre-interrogation or interrogation procedure, to send the case directly to the competent criminal court, or to close the file.
+As regards the tax criminal procedure, following the submission of the criminal complaint by the tax authorities against the persons bearing criminal liability for the offence of tax evasion (and unless the relevant proceedings have not been suspended), the Public Prosecutor, on the basis of the evidence available, can decide either to initiate a pre-interrogation or interrogation procedure, to send the case directly to the competent criminal court, or to close the file.
 At the pre-interrogation or interrogation stage, the accused individual has the right to submit a defence statement along with all available supporting documentation.
 At this point, the Public Prosecutor may decide not to continue the criminal procedure or to send the case to the criminal court.
-In the latter case and at the hearing, the accused individual should present all substantiating documentation, in order to support his or her case.
+In the latter case and at the hearing, the accused individual should present all substantiating documentation, in order to support their case.
 Following the hearing and the examination of the facts and evidence, the court shall issue its decision.

 Criminal tax cases are heard exclusively by criminal courts, which are totally separate from administrative courts, which only decide on the tax assessments, on the basis of tax law.